Brabec Family awarded Family of the Year

+The Richard and Renee Brabec family will be the recipients of this year's Schuyler Knights of Columbus' Family of the Year award.

-The 2020 Knights of Columbus Awards Banquet is scheduled for Saturday, March 28, at St. Augustine’s Parish Hall.
-Awards will be given to the New Honorary Life Members, New Honorary Members, 50-Year Members, 25-Year Members, Lady Knight of the Year, Knight of the Year and Family of the Year, which will go to the Richard and Renee Brabec family.
+The 2020 Knights of Columbus Awards Banquet as of Monday is scheduled for Saturday, March 28, at St. Augustine’s Parish Hall.
+Awards will be given to the New Honorary Life Members, New Honorary Members, 50-Year Members, 25-Year Members, Lady Knight of the Year, Knight of the Year and Family of the Year.

 Wedding bells rang on Sept.
 4, 1982, at Holy Trinity Heun Catholic Church.
 The headline read “Brabec - Brabec Nuptials” - not a misprint, just a rarity.
 The couple made their first home in Clarkson and belonged to Heun Church in rural Colfax County before moving to Schuyler in 1988.
 They were blessed with six children - three boys and three girls - all baptized at Heun.
 Andrew in ‘84, Jaimie in ‘86, Amanda in ‘89, Jordan in ‘93, Kylie in ‘95 and Kasey in 2000.
 The entire family are members of Catholic Workman Branch 80, now known as FCSLA.